Romanian philosophy: The Epoch of the Restored Autochthonous Dynasties

-After 1821, the ruling Princes will be once again elected by local noblemen i.e. the boyars (and validated by the Sultan).
-The Greek will be replaced in the Academies with the Romanian.
-It is an era of exalted patriotism and de-hellenization of Romanian culture and habits.
-Romanians begin to go directly to Western sources and to practice philosophy in their own language.
+After 1821, the ruling Princes were once again elected by local noblemen i.e. the boyars (and validated by the Sultan).
+Greek was replaced in the Academies with Romanian.

 As early as 1818 the Transylvanian Gheorghe Lazăr (1779–1821), who studied in Vienna, began teaching philosophy in Romanian in the Greek-speaking Academy.
-We do not have any of his courses left, but we know that he was a follower of Kant.
-It is debatable whether he had first-hand knowledge of Kant or not.
-We know that for didactical purposes he decided to make a Romanian translation of some of Krug's works, which he subsequently used as a textbook.
-Krug's Handbook of Philosophy and Philosophical Literature will be translated in the first period of the 19th century another three times, by August Treboniu Laurian (1810–1881), Timotei Cipariu (1805–1887) and Simeon Barnutiu (1808–1864).
-They were all Transylvanian, and they all studied in Vienna.
-Cipariu was a teacher of philosophy in the Romanian College from Blaj, where he taught using Krug's works in the 1828's.
-As such, philosophical criticism was mainly a Transylvanian specialty.
+According to one of his students, Ion Heliade Rădulescu, his courses were based on Kantian philosophy.
+For didactical purposes he decided to make a Romanian translation of some of Krug's works, which he subsequently used as a textbook.
+Krug's Handbook of Philosophy and Philosophical Literature was translated in the first period of the 19th century another three times, by August Treboniu Laurian, Timotei Cipariu and Simeon Barnutiu.

-An important philosopher of this period is Eufrosin Poteca (1786–1858).
-He studied in the Princely Academy from Bucharest with Vardalachos, Doukas and Lesvios and at the universities of Pisa and Paris (1820–1825).
-Eufrosin Poteca taught philosophy at the Saint Sava Academy, and was a prolific translator of philosophical and theological works.
-His own philosophy was strongly influenced by the Sensualism of Condillac, de Tracy and Soave, by Rousseau's political philosophy and by his strong Christian beliefs.
+Eufrosin Poteca (1786–1858) studied in the Princely Academy from Bucharest with Vardalachos, Doukas and Lesvios and at the universities of Pisa and Paris (1820–1825).
+Eufrosin Poteca taught philosophy at the Saint Sava Academy, and was a translator of philosophical and theological works.
+His own philosophy was influenced by the Sensualism of Condillac, de Tracy and Soave, by Rousseau's political philosophy and by his strong Christian beliefs.
 He maintained that there are three metaphysical first principles, body, soul and spirit, studied by three distinct sciences: physics (the study of unanimated bodies), psychology (the study of animated things) and ideology (in the sense of de Tracy, the science of ideas).
-The whole universe displays this triadic structure, as it is permeated by matter, life and logos.
+In his philosophy the whole universe displays this triadic structure, as it is permeated by matter, life and logos.
 He identified the laws of nature with the laws of God, and he drew from this conception many moral conclusions, e.g. the lack of foundation of celibacy.
-Also, he thought that the foundation of all morals, politics and rights is the golden rule.
-From here he argued against slavery, and that got him exiled to a remote monastery, where he lived until the end of his life.
+He thought that the foundation of all morals, politics and rights is the golden rule.
+From here he argued against slavery, and as a result was exiled to a Gura Motrului monastery, where he lived until the end of his life.